 When you’ve lost a loved one due to either the negligence or intentional actions of another, it can be hard to move on with your life.
 In addition to dealing with your grief, you may have to find a way to support your family if the departed was your family’s financial provider.
 Dire circumstances like these are the reason that many families choose to file wrongful death claims.

 If you’re considering filing a wrongful death claim after the death of a loved one, then it’s important that you examine who is allowed to file these claims and under what circumstances.
-Learn about the rules for filing a wrongful death claim and how you can benefit from legal advice following the untimely death of your loved one.
+Learn about the rules for filing a wrongful death claim and how you can benefit from legal advice from a wrongful death attorney following the untimely death of your loved one.

 Who is Eligible to File?